If you learned to swim at a young age, you're one of the lucky ones.

 We've always believed that swimming is for everyone.
 And that inclusivity begins with the attitudes we teach our kids.

-So if you're interested in getting your kids into the water, there's no time like the present – and we've got the perfect swim cap to fit any bright spark with big hair.
+So if you're interested in getting your kids into the water, there's no time like the present – and we've got the perfect children's swim cap.